 Time and Tickets

 The Areni Wine Festival happens each year at the beginning of October.
-This year, it was held on October 2 from 12:00 PM until 5:00 PM.
+In 2022, it will be held on October 1 from 12:00 PM until 5:00 PM.

 There is no entrance fee so you can enter for free but to try the brands’ wines, you will need to buy special glasses that hang from your neck from the selling booth at the event.

 The cost of the glass and neck harness is only 3500 AMD and you’ll have a chance to taste wine from all the vendors.

 Not bad at all – it really is a great way to work your way through some of Armenia’s most famous wines (and some lesser-known ones deserving of the attention too).